 Healthcare organizations can address community health more broadly and effectively if they more deeply understand the real-world perspectives of community members.
 CommunityWisdom goes beyond traditional Community Health Needs Assessments (CHNAs) and standard approaches to market intelligence to provide clear lines-of-sight into what matters to the community.
-This is the key to developing or partnering with programs that make a difference.
+This is the key to developing or partnering with programs that people will actually use.

 How it Works